JEE Main Important Physics formulas

 The correction for a myopic eye should be the concave lens (negative power) to restore proper vision.

 Q.3.
-What is the far point and near point of the human eye with normal vision?
+What are the far point and near point of the human eye with normal vision?

 Answer: